 Director of Marketing

-Hans Dittmar joined the company in 1994 as its sole purchasing agent, eventually getting promoted to Purchasing Manager.
+Hans Dittmar joined the company in 1994 as its sole purchasing agent, later getting promoted to Purchasing Manager.

-Mr. Dittmar has been involved in various parts of the company with subsequent positions in manufacturing, operations and later in sales, where he focused on distribution and lead generation.
+Mr. Dittmar has been involved in various parts of the company with subsequent positions in manufacturing, operations and later in sales, where he focused on component distribution and lead generation.

-Since 2002, Mr. Dittmar has been in charge of GMI’s Marketing and Communications and is responsible for all marketing efforts including the Company’s website, proposal development, white papers, and various marketing materials.
-Mr. Dittmar is also involved in managing important manufacturing relationships, strategic planning, acting as a liaison with major suppliers, and the technological advances in root technologies.
+Since 2002, Mr. Dittmar has been in charge of GMI’s Marketing and Communications and is responsible for all marketing efforts.
+Mr. Dittmar is also involved in corporate strategic planning, various business processes and engineering, and the technological advances in core capabilities.
 Mr. Dittmar completed coursework at Carthage College in Kenosha, Wisconsin.
-Mr. Dittmar has been actively involved with computers, specifically hardware and software applications since 1984.
+Mr. Dittmar has been actively involved with technology and its practical application since 1984 with an emphasis on computer and related technology.